 Strategic Partnership in Youth | 01 February 2021 – 31 December 2023

-The project was developed to create an innovative framework for promoting civic education and democratic engagement among young Europeans.
-Drafted in 2020 amidst the COVID-19 pandemic, it was designed to address long-standing challenges in youth work, particularly the lack of access to civic education for young people from marginalised groups and the need for greater diversity among youth work professionals.
-Our core objective was to empower young people by establishing a peer-to-peer education model.
-To achieve this, we prioritised the active involvement of marginalised youth, not just as participants but as co-creators and professionals.
-The project was implemented through a series of international training courses, collaborative digital meetings, and annual conferences, leading to two main achievements:
+The project has created an innovative framework for promoting democratic engagement and civic education among young Europeans.
+It was designed in 2020 amid the COVID-19 pandemic and addressed long-standing challenges in youth work, particularly the lack of access to civic education for young people from marginalised groups and the need for greater diversity among youth work professionals.
+Our main goal was to empower young people by establishing a peer-to-peer network in which they can gain experience, acquire skills and pass them on.
+In order to put this approach to participatory non-formal education on a broad footing, we prioritised the active participation of young people who are otherwise less likely to be reached by international youth work.
+They were involved not only as participants, but also as active co-creators and experts.
+The project included a series of international training sessions, joint digital meetings and annual conferences.
+Key results are:

-• First, we established the Ambassador Network, a sustainable and diverse group of young engaged people.
-Through dedicated training, they were equipped with essential skills in critical thinking, communication, and civic education.
-Over the course of the programme, more than 140 young people were trained to become active multipliers for European democratic values and to act as mentors in their local communities.
-Acting as mentors and role models, they now bridge gaps in their local communities, foster a more inclusive culture in youth work, and share their experiences through peer-learning formats like buddy group meetings.
+- First, we established the Ambassador Network, a stable and diverse group of committed young people who already have experience in international youth work and want to pass on this experience.
+Targeted training courses taught them important skills in the areas of critical solidarity-based cooperation, communication and Civic Education.
+Over the course of the programme, more than 140 young people have been trained to act as active multipliers for European democratic values and to serve as mentors in their local communities.
+As contact persons and role models, they bridge gaps in their local communities, promote a more inclusive culture in youth work and share their experiences through peer learning formats such as buddy group meetings.

-• Second, in close collaboration with the Ambassadors, we developed the Guide to Activism.
-This comprehensive online guide serves as a low-threshold, practical tool that empowers other young people to become active on local or European issues.
-To ensure its relevance and accessibility, the guide was created with direct input and feedback from the network.
-Responding to the emerging mental health crisis exacerbated by the pandemic, both the guide and the training programme were enhanced with resources and strategies to support the well-being of young people.
+- Second, the participating youth work professionals collaborated with the Ambassadors to develop the Guide to Activism.
+This comprehensive online guide is an easily accessible, practical tool that empowers other young people to get involved in local or European issues.
+To ensure its relevance and accessibility, the guide was created with the direct involvement and feedback of the network members.
+In response to the emerging mental health crisis, which has been exacerbated by the pandemic, both the guide and the training programme have been expanded to include resources and strategies for promoting young people’s well-being.

 Network for Active European Citizenship